 These students do not need more programs.
 They need a culture that stops requiring them to be heroes simply for being students.
 They need adults — parents, teachers, pastors, coaches, uncles, aunts — who celebrate a 4.0 with the same volume and pride that they celebrate a touchdown.
 They need a community that treats the library with the same reverence it treats the barbershop, that discusses SAT scores with the same passion it discusses playoff brackets.

-The Cage from the Inside
+Try 10 Free RELIQ Questions →The Cage from the Inside

 Chinese Americans do not accuse studious children of “acting white.”
 Indian Americans do not.
 Jewish Americans do not.
 Nigerian Americans do not.
-In each community, academic excellence is a cultural value — something that belongs to them and honors their heritage.
+In each of those communities, academic excellence is a cultural value — something that belongs to them and honors their heritage.
 Only in African American peer culture has academic excellence been classified as racial betrayal.
 This classification, enforced by Black children against Black children, produces outcomes no external oppressor could achieve alone.

 The Puzzle and the Solution